Testato/TeraTerm/teraterm/trunk/release/utf8_readme.txt

   - added the workaround about CPU load goes up to 100% using 'pause' macro on TEK active window.
   - deleted 'TeraTerm Menu' under File menu.
   - fixed the flicker phenomenon of TeraTerm window when 'Broadcast Command' is used.
+  - upgraded CygTerm supporting load ~/.cygtermrc and /etc/cygterm.conf to 1.06_1.
+Special thanks to BabyDaemon.

 2006.1.21 (Ver 4.26)
   - added the user confirmation dialog before sending file content with Drag and Drop to TeraTerm window.